Wednesday, 17 December 2025

 The above is actually run in the framework of a cursor, but for simplicity, I am assuming that there is a single file.
 TOFILE is the name of the destination file; its name has to be the same as the name of the interface.
 The documentation says that such a file can either be in the system/load directory or in a subdirectory of system/load according to company/environment name.
 Once the file is found, FNAME restores the directory structure of the filename that was removed initially prior to the FILELIST command, and then FNAME is copied to TOFILE.
 Once copied, this file can then be uploaded via the DBLOAD program.

 This first half of the program went well but the second half had me stumped.
 One can find a menu option that runs LOADFNC and there is the trigger LoadAccAE2 of the 'func' table that runs LOADFNC.
 There are three parameters that appear to be a message, the environment's name and a linked table of users.
-The latter parameter is probably the easiest to create.
+The last parameter is probably the easiest to create.
 The command in LoadAccAE2 is EXECUTE LOADFNC SQL.TMPFILE, :DNAME, :USERLNK.
 The first and third parameters were easy to figure out but the second parameter seemed problematic.
 DNAME is one of the fields in the ENVIRONMENT table so I thought that this was the name of the current environment.
 There was some code in the menu option LOADFNC2 which I didn't initially understand that would have helped me.

 In order to figure out what the parameters to LOADFNC needed to be, I manually loaded some data into the interim table then ran the menu option.
 I received an error message saying that 'test' (the value that I had stored in the the interim table's 'source program' field) had not been defined in the Definition of Load Parameters form.
 Once I added 'test' to this table, I was able to run LOADFNC successfully.
 At this time, the code in the menu option became clear: DNAME is not the name of the environment, but the value stored in the 'source program' field.
 Not only that: this value has to be the same in all the lines being loaded.
 This was the pitfall of which I was not aware.